News and Events, Health and Wellness

 If you meet vaccine eligibility guidelines and are 18 years old or older, please visit our to answer our screening questions, log into MyChart, check appointment availability, and schedule an appointment.

 COVID-19 vaccine appointments are only available at select M Health Fairview locations statewide, and you may need to travel to a different clinic than you typically visit for your other primary care appointments and health needs.
 You will be able to select the location that is most convenient for you when you book an appointment.

-Yes, we require an appointment in order to receive the COVID-19 vaccine.
-Please do not come to a M Health Fairview clinic for the COVID-19 vaccine without an appointment.
-To find out if you meet the criteria to schedule a COVID-19 vaccine appointment, please visit our .
+We require an appointment in order to receive the COVID-19 vaccine.
+However, you do not need an appointment to receive the Johnson & Johnson vaccine at our retail pharmacies.
+They are available for walk-in visits.
+To schedule a COVID-19 vaccine appointment, please visit our .
 Please note: Patients age 12-17 must schedule an appointment at a location offering the Pfizer vaccine.

 - M Health Fairview Clinic – Bethesda

 - M Health Fairview Clinic - Lakeville

 - Wear a short-sleeved shirt for ease of receiving the vaccine.